Description

 - Purity: ≥99% (HPLC verified)

-- Appearance: White to off-white lyophilized powder
+- Appearance: White to off-white freeze-dried powder

 Pharmacological Properties

-- Primary Targets: GLP-1 Receptor (GLP-1R), Glucagon Receptor (GCGR)
+- Main Targets: GLP-1 Receptor (GLP-1R), Glucagon Receptor (GCGR)

-- Receptor Balance: Approximately 1:1 to 2:1 GLP-1R:GCGR activation
+- Receptor Balance: About 1:1 to 2:1 GLP-1R:GCGR start

-- Bioavailability: High (subcutaneous injection)
+- Uptake: High (under-skin injection)

 - Tmax: 24-48 hours

-- Half-Life: Approximately 5-7 days
+- Half-Life: About 5-7 days

 - Duration of Action: Once-weekly dosing